Translated by Will Firth

 ISBN: 978-1-944884-66-6 (pbk.)

 (March, 2020; preorder pricing through December, 2019)

 A Novel of London is a classic of European modernism that established Serbian writer Miloš Crnjanski (pronounced Tsern-YUN-ski) as one of the great eastern European voices of the 20th century.
-The over-700-page translation will be released at the London Book Fair in March 2020.
-This is be the first English edition, almost five decades after the publication of the original.
+The over-600-page translation will be released at the London Book Fair in March 2020.
+This will be the first English edition, almost five decades after the publication of the original.